 This Policy shall be subject to annual review for compliance with applicable law and assessment of best practices.

 STUDENT GRIEVANCES (NON-ACADEMIC) The following grievance procedure is available to Students if a Student believes he or she has not received fair treatment with respect to services provided by the IEC, outside of the classroom.
 A Student with a grievance should first notify the person or office responsible to seek a resolution.
 Such notification should be in writing and should be timely submitted.
-If the Student Director of Educations not receive a satisfactory response within a reasonable period of time, but no later than ten days or less, he or she should notify in writing the Director of Educationor dean responsible for the particular office or department.
-The dean or Director of Education will then be responsible for a reply within ten days from the day of receipt.
-If the Student still is not satisfied that appropriate action has been taken, he or she should submit his or her concern in writing to the appropriate Vice President.
+If the Student does not receive a satisfactory response within a reasonable period of time, but no later than ten days or less, he or she should notify in writing the Director of Education.
+The Director of Education will then be responsible for a reply within ten days from the day of receipt.
+If the Student still is not satisfied that appropriate action has been taken, he or she should submit his or her concern in writing to the President.
 The Administrator will be the final arbiter of the problem, and will notify the Student of the resolution within ten days of receipt of the complaint.

-STUDENT IDENTIFICATION All registered students are expected to carry a current photo Identification Card (Driver’s license of State ID are acceptable) at all times for identification purposes.
+STUDENT IDENTIFICATION All registered students are expected to carry a current photo Identification Card (Driver’s license or State ID are acceptable) at all times for identification purposes.

 STUDENT RECORDS